Wildlife on Bald Head Island

 Our fragile barrier island contains four ecosystems comprised of beachfront, dune ridge, maritime forest, and the marsh.
 As a community, we strive to live in harmony with nature.
 Below are some tips for being safe and living in harmony with nature on BHI.
 The Bald Head Island Conservancy also has an informative webpage about island wildlife (CHECK IT OUT) and education programs throughout the year (CHECK THEM OUT).

-DO NOT HARASS WILDLIFE – it is against the law
+DO NOT FEED OR HARASS WILDLIFE

 PROTECTING YOUR HOME FROM UNWANTED ANIMALS